cmus/cmus/doc/manual.rst

 Key      Description
 =======  ===========
 /WORDS   search forward
-?WORDS   search backwards
+?WORDS   search backward
-//WORDS  search forward comparing to titles only ??WORDS  search backwards comparing to titles only
+//WORDS  search forward (see below)
+??WORDS  search backward (see below)
-/        search forward using previous pattern
+/        search forward for the latest used pattern
-?        search backwards using previous pattern n        search next
+?        search backward for the latest used pattern n        search next
 N        search previous
 =======  ===========